darwinjob/osd-demo/README.md

 ![](resources/scalebar.png)
 ## Image annotations
 SVG drawing on top of an image.
+Mouse over and wait for a tooltip to see a region name.

 https://darwinjob.github.io/osd-demo/svg.html
 ![](resources/svg_annotations.png)